cunhapaulo/marpstyle/README.md

 1. My suggestion is that you create a separate folder for each presentation you intend to create.
 Inside this presentarion folder I do also recomend you to create another folder, which might be called `/style`, specifically destinated for the `CSS` style files you intend do use in your presentation.

 2. A prerequisite for using some extra fonts is that you have them installed on your computer.
-That said, some of the `styles' available here require special fonts not available by default in most OS installations.
+That said, some of the `styles` available here require special fonts not available by default in most OS installations.
 I intend to make some modifications so that these fonts are automatically downloaded from internet, but until this modification ins implemented, you will find below a section containing informations about the special fonts use in some of my styles and a possible locations where from you can download them (for free).

 3. If you use `MARP` for VSCode, remember to include the path to the theme files (`CSS` files) in your `workspace.code-workspace` in order to make them available to your slide deck.